 Leslie Ryan, MSPT, is the Care Services Director at The ALS Association Rocky Mountain Chapter.

-The clinic team includes: Neurologist, Pulmonologist, Physiatrist, Nurse, Social Worker, Dietician, Physical Therapist, Occupational Therapist, Speech Therapist, Respiratory Therapist, ALS Association Chapter Representative
+The clinic team includes: Neurologist, Pulmonary Nurse Specialist, Nurse, Social Worker, Dietittian, Physical Therapist, Occupational Therapist, Speech Therapist, Respiratory Therapist, ALS Association Chapter Representative and wheelchair specialist.

 How do I schedule an appointment?